Set Up a WordPress Multi Language Site (How to + Best Practises)

 A lot of the content that appears on your WordPress website is generated automatically by your plugins or theme.
 WooCommerce, for example, incorporates Add to cart buttons, checkout pages, and plenty more elements.

 Some popular plugins can detect which language your website uses and supply translations for any text they add to your site.
 However, that’s not always the case, which means you may also have to translate dynamic plugin and theme strings manually.
-This is something you can do using TranslatePress.
+This is also something you can do using TranslatePress.

 Translating an add to cart button.